SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 In addition to the colorful gardens all around, you will also see some colorful art.
 This piece is about two-thirds of the way to the top of the first block of stairs.

 Local's Secret: As you climb, make sure to keep your eyes and ears open for a chance to see our famous Parrots of Telegraph Hill.
 They love this section of garden as there are some trees with little red berries that they feast on.
-You will usually hear them before you see them as they are quite loud when they fly around or when they are eating in the trees.
+You will usually hear them before you see them, as they are quite loud when they fly around or when they are eating in the trees.

 The photo below gives you a rough idea how many more stairs you need to climb.
-This is the view is right near the blue sphere.
+This is the view right near the blue sphere.

 After you climb these last few steps, you will take a left for a couple of steps which will bring you to Montgomery Street.
 You'll see this sign at the top of the staircase.